till-h/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 ## Optional exercises

+1. Choose a library that can perform HTTP GET requests (there is one by that very name that looks promising, see below).
+Can you write a program that grabs the current temperature and wind speed for a user-input location &ndash; find a suitable on-line source &ndash; and displays it nicely in the terminal?
+If you're really keen and have had a peek at the next chapter, can you get it to light an led if the temperature is above 15°C?

 1. Can you program Eratosthenes' sieve?
 Additional difficulty: Create a program that gives all prime numbers between a lower and an upper number, for example to find all primes between 10,000 and 11,000?
 [More information here](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)

-1. Choose a library that can perform HTTP GET requests (there is one by that very name that looks promising, see below).
-Can you write a program that grabs the current temperature and wind speed for a user-input location &ndash; find a suitable on-line source &ndash; and displays it nicely in the terminal?
-If you're really keen and have had a peek at the next chapter, can you get it to light an led if the temperature is above 15°C?
-1. You got as far as this?
+1. (You got as far as this?
 Ok, fair dos.
 Start work on an implementation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
-You will have to decide on a data structure to hold a graph, amongst many other considerations.
+You will have to decide on a data structure to hold a graph, amongst many other considerations.)

 # Physical Computing and the gpiozero library

 Ultimately, we want you to control a physical contraption with your Raspberry Pi.
 For this, we'll use the General Purpose Input/Output (GPIO) pins on the side of your Pi.
 Their layout is shown below.
 Don't worry too much about it all for now, we will show you how to connect things up.
-Just one thing to remember: **Never connect a 5V pin directly to any other input pin of the Raspberry Pi, or worse the Ground pin!**
+Just one thing to remember: **Never connect a 5V pin directly to any other pin of the Raspberry Pi, particularly the Ground pin!**

 <p align="center">
     <img src="images/RPi_pin_layout.svg" alt="pin" width="200">